 - 3. To care for a qualifying family member with a serious health condition. - Qualifying family members are limited to the employee's spouse, the employee's children under 18 years of age, the employee's children incapable of self-care due to a mental or physical disability regardless of age, and the employee's parents with a serious health condition.
-Care for siblings or in-laws with a serious health condition are ineligible for this provision of FMLA. - If an employee requests FMLA leave to care for a qualifying family member, the employer may require a medical certification stating the need for support or care for the family member's illness, as well as its expected duration. - 4.
-Due to the employee's own serious health condition that makes the employee unable to perform the essential functions of his or her job. - 5.
-To attend to a Qualifying Exigency2 (QE) arising out of the fact that the employee's spouse, parent, son, or daughter is a covered service member who is "on active duty (or notified of an impending call or order to active duty) in support of a contingency operation."
+Care for siblings or in-laws with a serious health condition are ineligible for this provision of FMLA. - If an employee requests FMLA leave to care for a qualifying family member, the employer may require a medical certification stating the need for support or care for the family member's illness, as well as its expected duration. - All eligible employees are allowed up to twelve work weeks of unpaid, job protected leave. - 4.
+Due to the employee's own serious health condition. - All eligible employees are allowed up to twelve work weeks of unpaid, job protected leave. - 5.
+To attend to a Qualifying Exigency (QE) arising out of the fact that the employee's spouse, parent, son, or daughter is a service member who is "on active duty (or notified of an impending call or order to active duty) in support of a contingency operation."
 QE leave is available to family members of active-duty Regular Armed Forces, National Guard and Reserve service members.